The outdoors is an exciting world for a pup.

 Everything must be sniffed, and everyone must be greeted.

 For them, it all sounds rather good.
-But we understand how parenthood can make you raise new questions you’d never thought of before.
+But we understand how parenthood can make you raise new questions you’d never thought of before such as when can puppies go outside.
 At the same time, things that once seemed mundane (like ducks or cars) now seem dodgy – with a good potential to make a dog’s dinner out of a simple walk.

 But we’re here to help you glide safely outside for the first time.
 We’ve also thought ahead about your questions, and explained further the risks and benefits of going outdoors.